Fremont, California

 What are the typical price ranges in Fremont in 2026?

-Single-family homes in Mission San Jose / Warm Springs (south Fremont, top-tier school attendance) typically trade $1.5M-$3M and above.
+Single-family homes in Mission San Jose and Warm Springs (south Fremont, top-tier school attendance) typically trade $1.5M-$3M and above.
 Central Fremont (Centerville, Niles, Irvington) runs $1.1M-$1.8M depending on era of construction.
 North Fremont (Ardenwood, Glenmoor) runs $1.2M-$2M.
 Condos and townhomes across the city run $600K-$1M depending on age, HOA, and proximity to BART (two stations: Fremont and Warm Springs/South Fremont).

 Why is Mission San Jose so much more expensive than the rest of Fremont?